Saying Goodbye to Mita Koyamachou

 In 1973, Shigeki Torizuka released the song "Mita Koyamachou", about how it's a neighborhood where it feels like time stopped.
 Fifty years later, going by the name, his family still runs the cleaners in the middle of the street, which is the only business operating like nothing is amiss.

 Looking online, redevelopment of the area has been seriously proposed for about as long as I've been alive.
-When I moved in, the neighborhood was full of banners reading 街こわし再開発反対 "Against Neighborhood Destroying Redevelopment!", the website for the group that made the banners was actively updated until around 2017.
+When I moved in, the neighborhood was full of banners reading 街こわし再開発反対 "Against Neighborhood Destroying Redevelopment!", and the website for the group that made the banners was actively updated until around 2017.
 The surrounding neighborhoods were demolished before I got here, replaced with giant apartment buildings.
 The next block to the east, a historic insurance-related office and formerly home to my closest postbox, has also been levelled in the past few years, and is currently the site of an extremely high end development, with speculation ongoing about which celebrities will move in before the foundation is even set.
 There are similar plans for Koyamachou.